Pentu13/AwesomeAndDarkTactics/README.md

 ## Adding a tactic

 1. If you want to create a new tactic for the archive, first follow the instructions on the "Contributions" page of the website.
 If you have followed the instructions or received a tactic from someone who wants to contribute, continue with the next step.
-1. Rename the markdown file (ending in `.md`) to: `YYYY-MM-DD-title.md` where `YYYY-MM-DD` specifies today's date (this will not be displayed in the archive, but is required by Jekyll to process the file) and `title` being the name of the tactic.
+2. Rename the markdown file (ending in `.md`) to: `YYYY-MM-DD-title.md` where `YYYY-MM-DD` specifies today's date (this will not be displayed in the archive, but is required by Jekyll to process the file) and `title` being the name of the tactic.
 The title may contain underscores for readability.
-1. If a model (ending in `.png`) was submitted alongside the tactic, rename the image file appropriately to match the tactic, and place the image file into the `docs/assets/diagrams` folder.
+3. If a model (ending in `.png`) was submitted alongside the tactic, rename the image file appropriately to match the tactic, and place the image file into the `docs/assets/diagrams` folder.
 In the markdown file of the corresponding tactic, copy the line below `t-source-doi` but before `---`.
 Replace the name `image` with the correct filename of the model.
     ```
         t-diagram: "image.png"
     ```
-1. Place the markdown file into the `docs/_posts` folder.
+4. Place the markdown file into the `docs/_new_posts` folder for automated validation.

-1. Commit the changes to the repository.
-1. The tactic should be shown in the archive.
+5. After your tactic passes validation and your pull request is merged, it will be automatically moved from `docs/_new_posts` to `docs/_posts` by our automation.
+You do not need to move the file manually.

+## Automated Validation
+Each time a tactic is submitted via pull request, an automated validation is done to see whether required field are filled in and checking for correct formatting.
+If the submission is missing required information or has errors with the formatting, you will get notified in form of a failure in the GitHub Actions tab for your pull request.
+Please review and fix any errors before requesting review.

 **If the tactic uses a category or tags that were not previously used in the archive, additional files need to be added.**